 In this AIF, all funds are quoted in United States dollars, unless otherwise indicated.
-References to "\$" are United States dollars and references to "CDN\$" are to Canadian dollars.
+References to "\$" are United States dollars, "CDN\$" are to Canadian dollars, and ₱ refers to Philippine Pesos.

 Glossary of technical terms and abbreviations

 Adit A type of entrance to an underground mining shaft which is horizontal or nearly horizontal.